owlcs/ont-api/README.md

 In ONT-API axioms are not stored in separately if not to take into account the cache.
-In the ONT-API reading and writing an ontology from a file or a stream happen through Jena, however, the original OWL-API mechanisms to read/write also remain working, and even are used explicitly if the data format is not supported by Jena (for example Functional Syntax, Manchester Syntax, OWL/RDF, etc).
+In the ONT-API reading and writing an ontology from a file or a stream happen through Jena, however, the original OWL-API mechanisms to read/write also remain working, and even are used explicitly if the data format is not supported by Jena (e.g. Functional Syntax, Manchester Syntax, OWL/RDF, etc).
 ONT-API supports all OWL-API features and options, but they are somewhat expanded.
 Instead of the original OWL-API interfaces in ONT-API there are overridden with several additional methods.
 Also there are new configuration options and the policy with exceptions has been changed a little.
 Nevertheless, it is always possible to use the original OWL-API or its parts in conjunction with ONT-API, for example, you can copy an ontology from the ONT-API manager to the OWL-API manager and vice versa.
 The project contains tests from the OWL-API-contract, which show the working capacity of ONT-API.
+Also there are ONT-API specific tests.

 ## Structure (briefly)
 * The root of project (package __ru.avicomp.ontapi__) contains the core classes.
 Some of them are: